phase-theory/phase-theory/Tech/LPST-18-Type-C3_Civilization_Concept.md

 An LPST Type-C3 civilization is quiet, distributed, coherence-centric, and largely invisible to Kardashev-style searches.
 Humanity is already drifting toward LPST-C1 through photonics, efficiency, and distributed systems—without realizing it.
 Dyson spheres do exist in LPST, but only as phase-harvesting stellar envelopes that couple to stellar coherence rather than enclosing stars in matter.

 ⸻

-If you want to continue, the next natural directions are:
-	•	what causes LPST civilizations to collapse (the failure modes), or
-	•	how SETI should be redesigned if LPST is correct.